LumineraAI/openai-agents-dashboard/docs/ui/README.md

 ## UI Architecture

-The OpenAI Agents UI is built using a modern frontend stack with React, TypeScript, and Shadcn/UI with Tailwind CSS.
+The OpenAI Agents UI is built using a modern frontend stack with React, TypeScript, and Material-UI (MUI).
 It follows a component-based architecture with Redux Toolkit for state management.

 ### Technology Stack

 - **React**: A JavaScript library for building user interfaces
 - **TypeScript**: A typed superset of JavaScript
 - **Vite**: A build tool that provides faster and leaner development experience
-- **Shadcn/UI**: A collection of reusable UI components
+- **Material-UI (MUI)**: A comprehensive React UI component library
-- **Tailwind CSS**: A utility-first CSS framework
+- **Emotion**: A CSS-in-JS library used by MUI for styling
 - **Redux Toolkit**: A state management library
 - **React Router**: A routing library for React
 - **React Query**: A data fetching and caching library